 Where: Grahame Park Way, NW9 5LL.
 The museum is a short bus ride from Colindale underground station.

 Need to know: The museum is a little out of town but well worth a visit.
 Regular events take place during school holidays.

 Churchill War Rooms

 Hidden beneath Westminster were the Cabinet War Rooms that formed the nucleus of Winston Churchill’s wartime strategies.
 These rooms are where Britain coordinated and organised its fight against the Nazis during WWII.
 The rooms have been preserved as they were in 1945 and offer a fascinating insight into this period in history.
 The war rooms are today part of the Imperial War Museum.

 Where: Clive Steps, King Charles Street, SW1S 2AQ.
 St James’s Park and Westminsters are the closest underground stations.

 Need to know: Check the website for ticket prices.
 The museum is open Wednesday to Sunday 9:30am to 6pm, last entry at 5pm.

 The British Museum is the world’s oldest national public museum.
 It was founded in 1753 and its doors first opened in 1759 (that’s 17 years before the American colonies declared their independence from British rule!).

-The museum is an Aladdin’s Cave of artefacts from around the world.
+The museum is an Aladdin’s Cave of artefacts from around the world and is a fascinating place to visit in London with teens.
 Among its treasures, you’ve got bits of the Greek Acropolis, the Rosetta Stone, a burial helmet from Sutton Hoo and an Easter Island statute.